tobybreckon/fire-detection-cnn/README.md

 frame: 3        : TFLearn (original): [[9.999968e-01 3.165212e-06]]     : Tensorflow .pb (via opencv): [[9.999968e-01 3.165221e-06]]    : TFLite (via tensorflow): [[9.999968e-01 3.165176e-06]]: all equal test - PASS
 ...
 ```

+This can be similarly repeated with the ```inceptionV1OnFire-validation.py``` and ```sp-inceptionV1OnFire-validation.py``` validation scripts (N.B. here the superpixel inceptionV1OnFire network is being validated against the whole image frame rather than superpixels just for simply showing consistent output between the original and converted models).

 **To convert to to other frameworks** (such as PyTorch, MXNet, Keras, ...) from these tensorflow formats: - please see the extensive deep neural network model conversion tools offered by the [MMdnn](https://github.com/Microsoft/MMdnn) project.